hapi-server/verifier-nodejs/README.md

 A running instance, documentation, and example output is available at http://hapi-server.org/verify

-To run tests from the command line or to run a local server, see the below.
+To run tests from the command line or to run a local server, see below.

 # Installation